Kunull/Writeups/docs/pwn.college/System Security/Sandboxing.md

 # ---- snip ----
 ```

-The jail is otherwise clean — old root detached, no `/proc`, no leftover bind mounts.
+The jail is otherwise clean, old root detached, no `/proc`, no leftover bind mounts.

 The shellcode runs as root inside the jail with no seccomp restrictions.
 There is nothing stopping us from calling `mount` directly from the shellcode.